New York Residential Lease Agreement

 Additional Mandatory Disclosures in New York City

 • Stovetop Protections Notice: Applies to NYC multiple dwellings.
-Landlords must annually remind each tenant that landlords have an obligation to provide stove knob covers, or permanent stove safety knobs with an integrated locking mechanism.
+Landlords must annually remind each tenant that landlords have an duty to provide stove knob covers, or permanent stove safety knobs with an integrated locking mechanism.

 Optional Disclosures and Addenda (Recommended)